Planetary Science Research Discoveries

 Geocentric distance: The distance from Earth.

-Geologist: Scientist who studies Earth, its materials, the physical and chemical changes that occur on the surface and in the interior, and the history of the planet and its life forms.
+Geologist: Scientist who studies Earth, its structure, its materials, the physical and chemical processes and changes that occur on the surface and in the interior, and the history of the planet and its life forms.
 Planetary geologists extend their studies to the Moon, planets, and other solid bodies in the Solar System.

 Giant impact theory: An explanation for the origin of the Moon from Earth debris which collected in space after a projectile the size of planet Mars smashed into a growing Earth.